-Reg 3 CT(A&E) Regs 1992 - Information From Residents

-A person who appears to be a resident, owner or managing agent of a dwelling shall supply to the authority, upon written request, information for the purposes of identifying the liable person in relation to that dwelling.

-This information shall be supplied within 21 days of request.

-- "Resident" person liable for council tax. - "Owner" can be an owner occupier or a Landlord - "Managing agent" person authorised to arrange lettings.
+- Reg 3 CT(A&E) Regs 1992 Information From Residents - a person who appears to be a resident, owner or managing agent of a dwelling shall supply to the authority, upon written request, information for the purposes of identifying the liable person in relation to that dwelling. - This information shall be supplied within 21 days of request. - "Resident" person liable for council tax. - "Managing agent" person authorised to arrange lettings.

-Reg 4 CT(A&E) Regs 1992 - Information from Public Bodies

-A billing authority may request in writing relevant information from:

-- a) Any other billing authority,

-- b)Any precepting authority,

-- c)Any levying authority,

-- d) The electoral registration officer for any area in Great Britain;
+- Reg 4 CT(A&E) Regs 1992 Information from Public Bodies - A billing authority may request in writing relevant information from: - a) Any other billing authority, - b) Any precepting authority, - c) Any levying authority, - d) The electoral registration officer for any area in Great Britain;